Turbulent Nature of the Quasicontinuous Exhaust Regime for Fusion Plasmas

 The plasma profiles evolve according to these dynamics and, in the saturated state, agree well with the experiment.
-Fig.~\ref{fig:profiles}(a--c) compares the mean density and temperature profiles with experimental integrated data analysis (IDA) \cite{fischer2010integrated} at OMP.
-Numerical sources are applied only at $\rpol<0.92$ to match experimental core conditions.
-Ionization/recombination sources are obtained by coupling to a three-moment neutral gas model with recycling boundary conditions \cite{eder2025self}, which results in a high $\nsep=4\times10^{19}/\si{m^3}$ free of ad hoc manipulation.
-For parallel viscosity and heat conduction, we apply a neoclassical correction \cite{Hirshman1981,Rozhansky2009,zholobenko2024tokamak} and a Landau-fluid closure \cite{hammett1990fluid,pitzal2023landau}, respectively, extending the Braginskii model \cite{braginskii1965transport} to a wider range of pedestal collisionalites, while eliminating any free parameters from the model that could otherwise be tuned to adjust the profiles.
+Fig.~\ref{fig:profiles}(a--c) compares the mean density and temperature profiles with experimental integrated data analysis (IDA) \cite{fischer2010integrated} at OMP. {Adaptive numerical sources are applied at $\rpol<0.92$ to match the experimental core conditions, whereas a zero-Neumann boundary condition is used at $\rpol=1.06$, allowing the profiles to evolve.} { The core boundary particle source is negligible in steady state, while the heat source saturates at $3.2 \si{MW}$.} Ionization/recombination sources are obtained by coupling to a three-moment neutral gas model with recycling boundary conditions \cite{eder2025self}, which results in a high $\nsep=4\times10^{19}/\si{m^3}$ free of ad hoc manipulation.
+For parallel viscosity and heat conduction, we apply neoclassical corrections \cite{Hirshman1981,Rozhansky2009,zholobenko2024tokamak} and a Landau-fluid closure \cite{hammett1990fluid,pitzal2023landau}, respectively, extending the Braginskii model \cite{braginskii1965transport} to a wider range of pedestal collisionalites, while eliminating any free parameters from the model that could otherwise be tuned to adjust the profiles.
 The first principles profiles of $n$, $T_e$, and $T_i$ remain within experimental uncertainty across the edge and SOL.
 The fluctuation envelope, visualized by the shaded bands, highlights the strong QCM fluctuations at the separatrix and the positively skewed blob statistics in the SOL.
-Validation extends from the mean profile to the fluctuations.
+Validation extends from the means to the fluctuations.
 Fig.~\ref{fig:profiles}(d) shows instantaneous $T_e$ profiles whose variability agrees well with Thomson scattering measurements at different radii.
-QCM-driven fluctuations cause the pedestal foot to reciprocate radially across the separatrix in the simulation, consistent with the radial spread of the Thomson data at the separatrix.
+QCM drives mesoscale radial oscillations of the pedestal foot across the separatrix in the simulation, consistent with the radial spread of the Thomson data at the separatrix.
 This pattern is reminiscent of the experimental helium beam spectroscopy \cite{harrerQuasicontinuousExhaustScenario2022,grienerContinuousObservationFilaments2020}, which shows a coherent structure periodically crossing the separatrix.
-Now we establish their equivalence as the QCM-driven pedestal reciprocation.